-You can read Kindle-formatted e-books on your Amazon Kindle or a free Kindle App for smart phones and tablets.
+You can read Kindle-formatted e-books on your Amazon Kindle or the free Kindle App for smart phones tablets and desktops.
 You will need: a library card and PIN, an Amazon Kindle or a Kindle app on another type of device, an Amazon account, Wi Fi, a browser where you can check out e-books.

-- Search for a title, author, subject, or keyword, or you can browse titles by subject.
+- Search for a title, author, subject, or keyword, or you can browse titles by subject on nypl.overdrive.com

 - When you are browsing titles a blue “available” banner on the cover of an item indicates that it is available to borrow.
 If a white “wait list” banner appears, the item is currently unavailable to borrow, but you can place a hold on it.